jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 > [!NOTE]
 > Make sure the hardware acceleration is well configured before reading this section.

-1. On Windows: Install the latest Nvidia or AMD driver is fairly enough.
+1. On Windows: Install the latest Nvidia or AMD drivers.

 2. On Linux or docker: